-Denali previously called Mount McKinley is with its 6.144 meters high, is known to be the highest mountain peak in North America.
-The West Buttress route, considered to be the safest and easiest route, and therefore the most popular currently in use.
+Denali, previously called Mount McKinley, with its 6.144 meters high, is known to be the highest mountain peak in North America.
+The West Buttress route is considered to be the safest and therefore the most popular currently in use.

 The West Buttress route is very demanding, although it is not technical.
-Indeed, it does not include rock climbing nor vertical ice climbing.
-But the conditions will be extreme: the expedition is long, there are steep climbing sections, the terrain is glaciated, the altitude is an important factor and the temperatures can drop to -40 degrees Celsius so you need proper training, mountaineering and expedition experience, adequate equipment, and a very strong mental strength to stand the third most isolated mountain in the world.
+Indeed, it does not include rock climbing nor vertical ice climbing, but the conditions will be extreme.
+The expedition is long.
+There are steep climbing sections.
+The terrain is full of glaciers.
+Altitude is an important factor and the temperatures can drop to -40 degrees Celsius so you need proper training, mountaineering and expedition experience, adequate equipment, and a very strong mental strength to stand the third most isolated mountain in the world.

-I climbed Denali from the West Buttress route.
-My trip started by flying to Anchorage Middle of May and than taking a transfer minibus to Talkeetna.
+My trip started by flying to Anchorage beginning of May 2018 and then taking a transfer minibus to Talkeetna.

-After a gear check and buying some missing items, we packed our personal and our common gear.
+After a gear check and buying some of missing items, we packed our personal and our common gear.
 The weather was not appropriate to fly from Talkeetna to Denali Base Camp.
 We used the waiting time to refresh our skills in Crevasse rescue.
 After waiting two days we were able to fly.
-We spent one night in the Basecamp before starting our journey.
-We were self sufficient during the whole expedition, this is why we were carrying heavy loads.
-In general there are 4 camps.
-Due to a thunderstorm, we setup an additional camp between Camp1 and Camp 2.
-In average the temperature was around -10 degrees celsius during the day and -20 during the nights.
-The weather in Camp 4 was particularly cold and windy.
-Due to exhaustion, sickness and lack of skills, three team members didn’t reach camp 4.
+We spent one night in the base camp before starting our journey.
+We were self sufficient during the whole expedition that is why we were carrying heavy loads.